“Time [is] our only real commodity” Rolf Potts, Vagabonding: An Uncommon Guide to the Art of Long-Term World Travel

 Over the past several months, I’ve talked to numerous people (ranging from close friends back home to newly-met backpackers on the road) about their directions in life and the nature of their true passions.
 The end result of these conversations has been an alteration in my conception of fate and its significance in our lives.

 Rather than thinking of “destiny” as an externally-imposed arrangement of our past, present and future, I see it now as something quite different: an internal, uniquely-generated “natural frequency.”
-Your frequency arises from an infinitely complex combination of genetics, brain chemistry, upbringing, and present circumstances, and at any particular moment in time, the absolute center of your natural frequency is your true calling.
-The closer we get to perfect attunement with our calling — what Paul Coelho, author of The Alchemist, calls one’s “personal legend” — the less unease and general anxiety we should feel.
+Your frequency arises from an infinitely complex combination of genetics, brain chemistry, upbringing, and present circumstances, and at any particular moment, the absolute center of your natural frequency is your true calling.
+The closer we get to perfect attunement with our calling — what Paul Coelho, author of The Alchemist, calls our “personal legend” — the less unease and general anxiety we should feel.

 Anxiety and unease are categorically negative emotions.
 These feelings suck, so it behooves us to minimize their presence in our lives.
 By that reasoning, if a certain action causes your overall anxiety to decrease (for example, you pick up a hobby or side-project which you find more fulfilling than your normal work), you should be inclined to repeat that action.
 In theory, this internal mechanism should guide us continuously closer to our perfect frequencies as we figure out which activities are personally satisfying and which ones aren’t.

 It’s in this sense that I believe in fate — if you listen to yourself and explore your options and progress towards your center, you’ll be following a path dictated by your natural frequency.